Allied intervention in the Russian Civil War: Caucasus

-Trans-Caspian Campaign
+Transcaspian campaign

-With the British fearing that German and Ottoman forces may penetrate into Russian central Asia, possibly via a crossing of the Caspian sea to the key port of Krasnovodsk, the Trans-Caspian area became an area of interest.
+With the British fearing that German and Ottoman forces may penetrate into Russian Central Asia, possibly via a crossing of the Caspian sea to the key port of Krasnovodsk, the Transcaspian area became an area of interest.
 Allied military action began on 11 August 1918, when General Malleson intervened in support of the Ashkhabad Executive Committee, who had ousted the Tashkent Soviet Bolsheviks from the western end of the Trans-Caspian Railway in July 1918 and had taken control of Krasnovodsk.
 Malleson had been authorised to intervene with Empire and British troops, in what would be referred to as the Malleson mission.
-He sent the Machine Gun Section of the 19th Punjabi Rifles to Baýramaly located on the Trans-Caspian railway.
-On 28 August, the Bolsheviks attacked Kushkh on the Afgan border but were repulsed, with 3 officers and 24 rank and file being killed or wounded.
+He sent the machine gun section of the 19th Punjabi Rifles to Baýramaly located on the Trans-Caspian railway.
+On 28 August, the Bolsheviks attacked Kushkh on the Afghan border but were repulsed, with 3 officers and 24 rank and file being killed or wounded.
 2 British liaison officers were shot from behind as they advanced, presumably treacherously.
 There was further action at Kaka on 28 August as well as 11 and 18 September.
 The British forces were reinforced on 25 September by two squadrons of the 28th Light Cavalry.
-At this point, Malleson, against the wishes of the Indian Government, decided to push further into Transcaspia and attack the Bolsheviks.
-Fighting alongside Trans-Caspian troops, they subsequently fought at Arman Sagad (between 9 and 11 October) and Dushak (14 October).
+At this point, Malleson, against the wishes of the Indian government, decided to push further into Transcaspia and attack the Bolsheviks.
+Fighting alongside Transcaspian troops, they subsequently fought at Arman Sagad (between 9 and 11 October) and Dushak (14 October).
 At Dushak, the British force suffered 54+ killed and 150+ wounded while inflicting 1,000 casualties on the Bolsheviks.
 British attacks continued to inflict heavy losses on Bolshevik forces.

 By 1 November, the British force had re-occupied Merv and on instructions of the British government, halted their advance and took up defensive positions at Bairam Ali.
-The Trans-Caspian forces continued to attack the Bolsheviks to the north.
-After the Trans-Caspian forces were routed at Uch Aji, their commander Colonel Knollys sent the 28th Cavalry to their support at Annenkovo.
+The Transcaspian forces continued to attack the Bolsheviks to the north.
+After the Transcaspian forces were routed at Uch Aji, their commander Colonel Knollys sent the 28th Cavalry to their support at Annenkovo.
 In January 1919, one company of the 19th Punjabi Rifles was sent to reinforce the position at Annenkovo, where a second battle took place on 16 January that resulted in 48 casualties.
 During February, the British continued to inflict heavy losses on Bolshevik forces.
 The British Government had decided on 21 January to withdraw the force, and the last troops left for Persia on 5 April.